 Without an EPA, if you lose the capacity to make your own financial decisions, then your loved ones must apply to the State Administrative Tribunal, who can appoint someone to look after your financial affairs.

 All interested parties will be notified of the State Administrative Tribunal proceedings including estranged spouses, children who you may be in conflict with, or other family members who you do not trust.

 Each person, whether they care about you or not, will be entitled to give their opinion about your best interests.

-The attorney appointed may be a family member or a third party such as the Public Trustee, who can make financial decisions on your behalf and who often charge fees which may come out of your estate.
+The State Administrative Tribunal may choose to appoint a family member or even a third party such as the Public Trustee, who can make financial decisions on your behalf and who often charge fees which may come out of your estate.

-At Butlers we recommend that everyone should have a Power of Attorney, because you should be the one who appoints someone to take care of your financial affairs, if you no longer can.
+This could avoid family conflict and it means that you are the person who appoints someone to take care of your financial affairs, if you no longer can.

-Contact us to discuss which Directive is right for you.
+Contact us to discuss whether an Enduring Power of Attorney is right for you.